Open Enrollment Begins October 1 for Benefits Eligible Employees

-- Health Savings Account (for participants of the high deductible Savings Health Plan only) will need to re-enroll in My Benefits and with the new bank custodian, Central Bank, to continue contributions for 2019.
+- Health Savings Account (for participants of the high deductible Savings Health Plan only) will need to re-enroll in My Benefits to continue contributions for 2020.

 *Documentation is required to add dependents to coverage.

-- Employee premiums: no increase to health, dental, vision, life or long term disability.
+- Employee premiums: no increase to health, life or long term disability.